 - Be experiencing a first episode of psychosis

-- Have a diagnosis of Schizophrenia, Schizoaffective, or Schizophreniform
+- Have a diagnosis of Schizophrenia, Schizoaffective, Schizophreniform or other primary psychotic disorder

 - Resident of King County